Truffle hog: History

 The use of pigs to hunt truffles is said to date back to the Roman Empire, but the first well-documented use comes from the Italian Renaissance writer and gastronomist, Bartolomeo Platina, in the 15th century.
 Later references to truffle pigs include John Ray in the 17th century.

 In 1875, a truffle hog could cost up to 200 francs.
 A skilled truffler could more than make up for this investment from the high price of truffles on the gourmet food market.

-It is frequent for the hog to be a family pet of the truffler.

 In Italy, the use of pigs in truffle hunting has been prohibited since 1985, as the animals can cause damage to the mycelia of truffles while digging, reducing the production rate for a number of years.

-Truffle hounds

-Today, dogs—known as truffle hounds—are commonly used for gathering truffles in place of truffle hogs, as pigs have been known to eat too many truffles in the field.
-Unlike pigs, dogs have no natural affinity for truffles, and must be specially scent-trained to locate them.
-A trained Lagotto Romagnolo (an Italian dog breed recognized for its truffle-finding capability) can cost up to $10,000.
-Stealing such dogs is a common crime among rival hunters.
-However, traditionalists argue that truffle hogs have more sensitive noses and their particular taste for truffles leads to a more devoted animal.